yuta-51/portfolio/_posts/2021-7-24-Data-Professional-Survey.md

     return pd.DataFrame.from_dict(tasks_total, orient='index', columns=['Count']).drop(['Not Asked'], axis=0).sort_values('Count', ascending=False)
 ```

-Now, we can use this function to, again, create three separate dataframes for each job type and plot them in a matplotlib subplot.
+Now, we can use this function to, again, create a separate dataframe for each job type and plot them in a matplotlib subplot.

 ```python